-- c) six years from the end of the accounting period. - 22.2 Although certain documents may legally belong to you, we may destroy correspondence and other papers that we store electronically or otherwise that are more than seven years old, except documents we think may be of continuing significance.
-You must tell us if you wish us to keep any document for any longer period. - 23 THE PROVISION OF SERVICES REGULATIONS 2009 - 23.1 We are registered to carry on audit work in the UK and Ireland by ICAEW.
-Details of our audit registration can be viewed at www.auditregister.org.uk for the UK and www.cro.ie/auditors for Ireland, under reference number C003063112. - 23.2 Our professional indemnity insurer is Zurich Insurance plc, of 3000 Parkway, Whiteley, Fareham, Hampshire PO15 7JZ.
+- a) six years from the end of the accounting period. - 22.2 Although certain documents may legally belong to you, we may destroy correspondence and other papers that we store electronically or otherwise that are more than seven years old, except documents we think may be of continuing significance.
+You must tell us if you wish us to keep any document for any longer period.

+23 THE PROVISION OF SERVICES REGULATIONS 2009

+- We are registered to carry on audit work in the UK by ICAEW.
+Details of our audit registration can be viewed at www.auditregister.org.uk for the UK. - 23.2.1 In accordance with the disclosure requirements of the Service Regulations 2009, our professional indemnity insurer for ICAEW regulated and/or authorised activities are as follows. - Markel (UK) Ltd, of 20 Fenchurch Street, London, EC3M 3AZ - Liberty Mutual Insurance, of 4th Floor 11-12 Queen Square Bristol BS1 4NT UK.

 The territorial coverage is worldwide, excluding professional business carried out from an office in the United States of America or Canada, and excludes any action for a claim brought in any court in the United States or Canada.